-Vontobel is committed to responsible, value-oriented company leadership and management.
-Corporate governance is a central factor in our business success.
-It is an essential prerequisite in attaining our strategic corporate goals and creating lasting value for our shareholders and for all our stakeholders.
+Vontobel is committed to the responsible, value-oriented management and control of the company.
+Corporate governance is a central factor determing the success of our business.
+It is an essential prerequisite to achieve our strategic corporate goals and create lasting value for our shareholders and all other stakeholders.
 The core elements of our corporate governance are:

-- 1 Clearly defined, well-balanced division of responsibilities between the Board of Directors and group management

-- 2 Protecting shareholder interests

-- 3 Providing transparent public information
+- 1 The clearly defined, balanced division of responsibilities between the Board of Directors and the Executive Board - 2 The protection of shareholder interests - 3 The provision of transparent information to the public